cmaxw/devchat-eleventy/src/my-ruby-story/mrs-096-daniel-pritchett.md

 This week's My Ruby Story welcomes Daniel Pritchett, an infrastructure engineer at Gremlin.
 Daniel talks about his programming journey and his life in Florida where he moved to recently.

-Daniel has degrees in Managament Information Systems and Computer Science from the University of Alabama.
+Daniel has degrees in Management Information Systems and Computer Science from the University of Alabama.
+He talks about the fact that even though he learned about programming in theory at school, he didn't feel confident a a programmer until he was introduced to Ruby.

 **Host:** Charles Max Wood